darshandathiya2/MedSegEvaluator/README.md

 While traditional tools stop at Dice or IoU, **MedSegEvaluator** goes beyond by incorporating:
 - Structural metrics (ASD, HD95)
 - Morphological statistics (volume, island count)
-- Image quality measures (SNR, entropy, blur)
+- Visulization of Contour overlays, histograms, and boxplots for metric distributions

 This makes it ideal for **robustness studies**, **comparative model evaluation**, and **clinical reproducibility** research.